|

 Evening view.

-By evening, the fire was warming
+By evening, the fire was warming for an evening service

 While these photos fall below our usual